LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 - `<number>` (e.g. 3076)
   - The assigned bill or resolution number.
 - `<updateDate>` (e.g. 2022-05-05)
   - The date of update on Congress.gov.
 This update date does not include updates to bill text.
+The `<updateDate>` is the date of the last update received for the legislative entity .
+It’s not a date corresponding to the legislative date or legislative action date.
 - `<updateDateIncludingText>` (e.g. 2022-09-29T03:27:05Z)
-  - The date of update on Congress.gov, including if the update was to bill text.
+  - The date of update on Congress.gov, including if the update was to bill text.The `<updateDate>` is the date of the last update received for the legislative entity .
+It’s not a date corresponding to the legislative date or legislative action date.
 - `<originChamber>` (e.g. House)
   - The chamber of origin where a bill or resolution was introduced or submitted.
   - Possible values are "House" and "Senate".